MillenniumEarl/XRenPy/INSTRUCTIONS.md

-# XRen'Py: How to make game
+# XRen'Py: How to make a game

 ## Getting started
 XRen'Py is a tool for fast prototyping of visual novels and creating simple visual novels using Ren'Py.
 It covers the basic functionality of Ren'Py visual novel engine.